How To Secure NFTs?

 Ever wondered why you should secure your NFTs?

 Artists, celebrities, art collectors, even high school students… these days, everyone’s starry-eyed about art and collectibles in the form of non-fungible tokens, a.k.a NFTs.

 Why shouldn’t they be!
 The American digital artist Beeple just sold one of his NFTs for over 69.3 million dollars, making it the third most expensive artwork sold by a living artist EVER.
 All Beeple could tweet in his excitement was: “Holy f**k.

 The sale adds to the bigger picture of our fastly digitizing world and the rising interest in digital art and collectibles.

 The hype is such that a few hundred thousand dollars have started to look like small grabs in the world of NFTs.
 And unsurprisingly, as art enthusiasts turn to NFTs, so do hackers.
 So, now is the time to learn how to secure your NFTs.

 If you have spent your hard-earned money on NFTs, there’s no way you should take their security lightly.
 But how to safeguard your NFTs, you wonder?

 Now, most NFT marketplaces require you to have a software wallet, which is used to instantly create your account on the platform.
-These software wallets are connected to the internet, which exposes your private keys to some level of risk, but they make regular transactions on dApps, or NFT marketplaces for that matter, more convenient.
+These software wallet is connected to the internet, which exposes your private keys to some level of risk, but they make regular transactions on dApps, or NFT marketplaces for that matter, more convenient.
 Additionally, they’re still far safer than buying NFTs with credit cards.